 Monday March 31

-- Catherine Feuillet (INARI Agriculture, USA) – Title to come
+- Catherine Feuillet (INARI Agriculture, USA) – "Solving Our Food System Challenges Through Integrated Innovation"

 - Christian Huyghe (INRAE, France) – “Feeding the planet while getting back into the planetary boundaries: challenges and possible trajectories”